I work with adults who are experiencing a range of difficulties, such as:

 I'm deeply committed to providing a safe and empathic space for therapy.
 Combining my professional knowledge, skills and experience with a natural curiosity about the human condition, I work collaboratively with you to establish a deeper understanding of your experiences and to develop a treatment plan which is tailored to your individual needs.

 I work primarily from a psychodynamic perspective, which usually involves in-depth work on a regular basis and over longer periods of time than in other therapies.
-I also make use of other therapeutic approaches (such as cognitive-behavioural therapy) where necessary.

 A LITTLE MORE ABOUT MY APPROACH